On three-dimensional associative algebras: List of three-dimensional complex associative algebras

 \section{List of three-dimensional complex associative algebras}

-In this section we give the list of representatives of isomorphism classes of three-dimensional complex associative algebras from the paper \cite{KSTT} mentioned in Introduction with their trace vectors.
-The authors divide three-dimensional associative algebras into several groups: unital and non-unital, and non-unital algebras in their tern are devided into three types: curled, waved and straight algebras.
+In this section, we present the list of representatives of the isomorphism classes of three-dimensional complex associative algebras from \cite{KSTT}, along with their trace vectors.
+Note that the list of \cite{KSTT} agrees with that of \cite{FP}.
+The authors divide three-dimensional associative algebras into several groups: unital and non-unital, and the non-unital algebras, in their turn, are divided into three types: curled, waved and straight algebras.
 According to them an algebra $\mathbb{A}$ is said to be \emph{curled} if $\mathrm{x}$ and $\mathrm{x}^2$ are linearly dependent for any $\mathrm{x} \in \mathbb{A}$, it is called \emph{waved} if it is not curled but $\mathrm{x},\ \mathrm{x}^2$ and $\mathrm{x}^3$ are linearly dependent for any $\mathrm{x} \in \mathbb{A}$, and it is \emph{straight} otherwise.
 We keep the authors notations for the algebras as they are.